 Social Media Lab

 Located in the heart of downtown Toronto, the Social Media Lab is a multi- and interdisciplinary research laboratory at Ted Rogers School of Management at Ryerson University.
-The lab studies how social media is changing the ways in which people and organizations communicate, share information, conduct business and form communities online, and how these changes impact society.
+The lab studies how social media is changing the way people and organizations communicate, share information, conduct business and form communities online, and how these changes impact society.
 The lab’s research seeks to advance the public’s understanding of the benefits and pitfalls of social media adoption.

-The Lab conducts research in a wide variety of areas including: Academia, Health, Information Privacy, Online Communities, Organizational Social Media Use, and Politics.
+The Social Media Lab conducts research in a wide variety of areas including: Academia, Health, Information Privacy, Online Communities, Organizational Social Media Use, and Politics.
 The broad aim of the lab’s various research initiatives is to provide decision makers with additional knowledge and insights into the behaviors and relationships of online social network members, and to understand how these interpersonal connections influence our personal choices and actions.
 We also develop research apps, tools and methods for collecting, analyzing and visualizing publicly available social media data.